 Boredom in school is when you’re not interested or motivated to do the task at hand.
-It can in turn cause depression and anxiety, as well emotional issues with social skills.
+It can in turn cause depression and anxiety, as well as emotional issues with social skills.
 How to combat?
 Well, it can be combated by trying new things that are out of your comfort zone or reading a book that you would usually love to read.

 Discussions between teachers and students concerning their mutual responsibility for minimizing boredom in the classroom and encouraging teachers to be receptive to students’ feedback concerning the identification and modification of boring activities are beneficial.
-By addressing the issue of boredom rather than ignoring it, teachers and students can work together to reduce this harmful emotion, and in turn, facilitate academic motivation and achievement.
+By addressing the issue of boredom rather than ignoring it, teachers and students can work together to reduce this harmful emotion and, in turn, facilitate academic motivation and achievement.
 However, there are also a few reasons why combating boredom in school becomes essential:

 – boredom leads to a decrease in attendance